ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 - `Upgrading a Registry` - Migrate a database of user addresses and privileges to a new smart contract.
 This may include Owners, Stakers, Validators, Token holders, Whitelists.

 ### Setup
-For this part of the tutorial, we will need to open and and navigate to a new [Proxy Contract Quickstart Project](https://github.com/ava-labs/avalanche-smart-contract-quickstart/tree/proxy-contract-implementation) by running the following Commands:
+For this part of the tutorial, we will need to clone the [Avalanche Smart Contract Quickstart repository](https://github.com/ava-labs/avalanche-smart-contract-quickstart/tree/proxy-contract-implementation) and switch to the `proxy-contract-implementation` branch the by running the following Commands:

 ```zsh
 git clone https://github.com/ava-labs/avalanche-smart-contract-quickstart